 It’s cooler in the high altitude of the Steens Mountain Wilderness, one of Oregon’s most remote and stunning areas.
 An epic trek to the glacial lakes will leave you in a cool sweat, but the view is so distracting you likely won’t notice.
 Near Mt.
 Hood, take the shaded hike to Tamanawas Falls, with a nice mist from the waterfall at the end.
 Coastal forest hikes are also typically cooler than other regions; check out this round-up of lovely treks on the Oregon Coast for all skill levels.

 The temperature can drop as much as 20 degrees below ground, so summer is the perfect time to explore Oregon’s many underground secrets.
 Walking through Crack in the Ground — a 2-mile-long, 70-foot-deep volcanic fissure in Southern Oregon’s remote Christmas Valley — is awe-inspiring for sure.
 You can also cool off while learning about the delicate ecosystems of lava tube caves in Central Oregon’s high desert on a guided trip with Wanderlust Tours.
-In Eastern Oregon, the Pendleton Underground Tours gives a glimpse of Pendleton’s historic red-light district, leading visitors along subterranean, basalt-rock tunnels built at the turn of the twentieth century.
-Finally, on the Oregon Coast, the Fort Stevens Underground Tour offers a fascinating, family-friendly look at the underground battery that’s normally locked off from the public.
+In Eastern Oregon, the Pendleton Underground Tours give a glimpse of Pendleton’s historic red-light district, leading visitors along subterranean, basalt-rock tunnels built at the turn of the twentieth century.
+Finally, on the Oregon Coast, the Underground Tour at Fort Stevens State Park offers a fascinating, family-friendly look at the underground battery that’s normally locked off from the public.
 It runs several times daily through September; check hours of operation of all tours before you go, and book ahead of time when you can.

 Head to the beach

 We love the Oregon Coast for so many reasons, one being that it stays moderately cool year-round.
 Come summer you can expect temperatures in the 60s along the shores.
 Because of this, it’s also the most popular season to visit the Coast.
 Find a secluded spot on Oregon’s South Coast, where a 60-mile stretch features photo-worthy sea stacks and epic water adventures on jet boats and kayaks.
-With the cool weather, you won’t mind working up a sweat on a newly designated fat bike route.
+With the cool weather, you won’t mind working up a sweat on a designated fat bike route.